Mummy found in Basel church is related to Boris Johnson

 The link to Johnson was established after researchers traced Anna Bischoff’s family tree using DNA extracted from her corpse.
 They discovered she was a descendent of Johann Froben, a printer in Basel at the beginning of the 16th century.
 Bischoff had seven children, two of whom reached adulthood, and one of her daughters married a baron by the name of Pfeffel von Kriegelstein.
 That baron is part of a direct line of descendants in Johnson’s family tree.

+Referring to the fact that Anna Bischoff is believed to have served as a nurse to syphilis patients, Johnson tweetedexternal link upon learning of the link, "Very excited to hear about my late great grand 'mummy' - a pioneer in sexual health care.
+Very proud."

-Johnson is related to Anna Bischoff through the lineage of his father, Stanley Johnson, according to the BBC.
+The UK Foreign Secretary is related to Anna Bischoff through the lineage of his father, Stanley Johnson, according to the BBC.

 SDA-ATS/SRF/vdv